Inflation in Latvia

 FocusEconomics panelists see harmonized inflation averaging 1.5% in 2021, which is up 0.2 percentage points from the previous month’s forecast, and 2.1% in 2022.

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Central Statistical Bureau of Latvia and FocusEconomics calculations.

 |Exchange Rate||1.12||0.65 %||Dec 31|

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.4% from the previous month in October, accelerating slightly from September’s 0.1% month-on-month uptick.
+Consumer prices rose 0.73% over the previous month in March, quickening from February’s 0.46% increase.